Advertisement

 For those with textured hair, "heatless curls" often entail your everyday air-dry.
 But if you have a looser strand pattern, like 2A or 2B waves (i.e., fairly straight roots with wavy ends), you may need a little extra help adding body and structure.

-If this sounds like a familiar scenario, you may find success with this easy solution: I recently stumbled across Crown Affair founder Dianna Cohen's air-dry hack on TikTok and was floored by her perfectly tousled and bouncy beach waves—she honestly looks like she just stepped out of a blowout.
+If this sounds like a familiar scenario, you may find success with this easy solution: I stumbled across Crown Affair founder Dianna Cohen's air-dry hack on TikTok and was floored by her perfectly tousled and bouncy beach waves—she honestly looks like she just stepped out of a blowout.
 Ahead, find exactly how to nail her "clip and twist" method.

-How to master the clip & twist air-dry technique.
+How to master the clip & twist air-dry technique

 As with any air-dry, you'll want to first form the strands with nourishing, hydrating products.
 Although, if you have looser waves, you'll want to towel-dry your hair a bit before reaching for a lightweight styling product to secure more volume (as opposed to those with defined curls, who will want to apply products on sopping-wet locks).
 Cohen uses a soft microfiber towel to absorb extra moisture—these provide less friction on the strands than traditional terry cloth, which minimizes frizz.